Purdue vs. Minnesota NCAA Football Odds, Plays and Insights | October 2, 2021

 - Minnesota is 1-2 against the spread and 2-1 overall in games when it scores more than 14.3 points.

-- The Golden Gophers collect 344.3 yards per game, 43.3 more yards than the 301 the Boilermakers give up.
+- The Golden Gophers rack up 344.3 yards per game, 43.3 more yards than the 301 the Boilermakers give up.

-- Minnesota is 1-1 against the spread and 1-1 overall when the team amasses more than 301 yards.
+- When Minnesota totals over 301 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Golden Gophers have turned the ball over five times this season, three more turnovers than the Boilermakers have forced (2).